JDACS4C-IMPROVE/tCNNS-Project/READMEs/Data.md

 These files can be automatically downloaded from the FTP server using the `candle_lib` utility function `get_file()`.

-# Cross-study analysis data preprocessing
+## Cross-study analysis data preprocessing

+List x_data
+Describe any special preprocessing created to run model

 # Using your own data
 Ultimately, we want to be able to train models with other datasets (not only the ones provided with the model repo).
 This requires the preprocessing scripts to be available and reproducible.